When I was a kid, I was a great fan of Emma. She was a fierce, funny and adventure-loving friend. Did I mention she was a steam locomotive?

-On the other hand, machines can sometimes be intimidating: Boston Dynamics’ robot Atlas can run, jump and do backflips.
-And he isn’t confined to some closed-off factory, but intended to mingle with us human beings!
+On the other hand, machines can sometimes be intimidating.
+Boston Dynamics’ robot Atlas is a great example.
+It can run, jump and do backflips.
+Atlas is not confined to a closed-off factory, either; it is meant to mingle with us human beings!

 So, here we go with principle #1!

-Don’t just look cute, be cute!
+1. Don’t just look cute, be cute!

-But looks aren’t everything; it’s also about how your cobot behaves.
+But, looks are not everything; it is also about how your cobot behaves.
 When Anki released Cosmo, a quirky small robot toy, they made sure to paint it a very bright white.
-Presumably, it was only after Cosmo’s great success that they dared make its successor, Vector, a less friendly black.
+Presumably, it was only after Cosmo’s great success that they dared make its successor, Vector, a less friendly black model.
 Also, gentle motions make a gentle character.

-Stick to your home turf!
+2. Stick to your home turf!

 I was very excited when Jibo came out.
-This was a cute and beautifully engineered robot for my home that could do virtually anything.
-But a few years in, its makers went out of business.
-Clearly, Jibo over-promised and under-delivered.
-And according to Gartner’s Hype Cycle, “smart robots” are still 5 to 10 years from productivity.
-But even today, there are great opportunities — if you pick your fights wisely.
+The robotic engineering was beautiful on this cute bot for my home that could do virtually anything.
+But only a few years later, its makers went out of business.

 Evidently, users find it relaxing to cuddle a half-slumbering “pet” on their lap, without ever having to walk it or clean up its mess.
 This is very niche, but it’s also very affordable and successful.

 Living inside NIO’s car makes Nomi the undisputed digital master of it, with no competitors having access.
 Similarly, Amazon’s Alexa is the mere tip of an iceberg made up of shopping and entertainment services.

-Show it’s just a machine!
+3. Show it’s just a machine!

 Keep the technology obvious so that users can easily step in and out of the illusion.

 Have you heard of the Uncanny Valley?
-It is that unpleasant grey zone where you can’t tell if something is human or not, and over the years it’s been the home of many scary clowns or evil sci-fi robots.
+It is that unpleasant grey zone where you cannot tell if something is human or not.
+Over the years, it has been the home of many scary clowns and evil sci-fi robots.

 It is essentially Baidu’s reply to Amazon Echo with beautiful body language.
-And haven’t you connected with Disney’s WALL-E?
-Even though he’s just a pile of junk?
-Lastly, if you’re transparent about your cobot’s insides, no one can claim it’s just a dressed-up actor, like this supposed Russian feat of engineering.
+And haven’t you formed a connection with Disney’s WALL-E, even though he is just a pile of junk?
+Lastly, if you’re transparent about your cobot’s design, no one can claim it’s just a dressed-up actor, like this supposed Russian feat of engineering.

-Also think about how users will talk to your cobot.
+Also, think about how users will talk to your cobot.
 A lot of parents were concerned, for example, when they heard their kids boss Alexa around.
-This prompted Amazon to release a “polite mode” that only works if users practice basic kindnesses.
+This worry prompted Amazon to release a “polite mode” that only works if users practice basic kindnesses.

 Find metaphors for all situations so that users can have a coherent mental image of the cobot.

-For example, Siri always looks like Siri — be it on your phone, watch or Home Pod.
+For example, Siri always looks like Siri, whether it is on your phone, watch or HomePod.
 While no mechanical manifestation of her exists (although BMW’s wavy kinetic sculpture might be close), I can’t wait to see her floating in virtual space or AR as a sentient haze.

-Foster emotional bonds!
+5. Foster emotional bonds!